-Dates: Friday, July 21 - Saturday, August 4, 2017
+Dates: Friday, July 19–Saturday, August 3, 2019

-The Summer Transition to College Program is designed to help college-bound high school graduates with learning differences to:
+This program is designed to help college-bound high school graduates who learning differently to:

 - Identify the specific supports and accommodations they’ll need in college — and how to access them

 Students are immersed in a living/learning experience that offers a real “taste” of college life, college-level work, and the challenges they will encounter in the fall.
 They develop a clear understanding of their personal learning strengths and needs, and discover how resources and self-advocacy can support their success in college.

-Note: For admission to this program, students must provide a letter of admission to a four-year college or university.
+Note: For admission to this program, students must provide A letter of admission to a four-year college or university.
 A diagnosed learning disability is not required to participate in this program.

-What Parents Say
+What Parents Say:

 “I appreciate the kindness and compassion of the Landmark faculty and staff.
 They ‘get’ these kids — they understand them.
 The Summer Transition Program was great preparation for the ‘real thing.’
 My objectives were met: giving my son a taste of independent living in a college-like atmosphere.”

 “It is a very beneficial program that really addresses each student’s individual style of learning and builds upon that to help them achieve success in the mainstream.”